Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 After the pruning:

-### Kernel methods

-With kernel methods, we don't need to represent each instance of the input space, but we will define a kernel function between them: Linear, Polynomial, RBF, Sigmoid.
-In this case, the model is not well adaptable.
-Since I do not know beforehand which methods perform better with which parameters, I can use GridSearch, which is able to find the best hyper parameters for this problem through cross-validation.
-In order to get a prediction I had to apply the best parameters to the original model.
-The code run is very simple, it has no special features.

 ### Gaussian methods (generative vs logistic)

 Within the realm of regression models, I explored the Gaussian method to ascertain if a stochastic process could yield diverse results.
 In probabilistic regression, test predictions take the form of predicted values with associated uncertainties.
 In practical applications, one often seeks a reliable prediction, achievable as the solution to a decision problem.
 This problem involves predicted values and a specification of the consequences tied to making particular predictions, encapsulated within the loss function.
 I thought a discriminative solution might be a better solution because I didn't have to generate any other samples, and for large dataset it suits well.
 So I started to run the logistic regression code, and in the end I was curious to see if I had made the right choice, so I looked for a solution for a generative model.